jackjliew/ai-openscale/getting-started.md

    ![Demo Lets go](images/fastpath_demo_11.34.27.png)

-    - For information about interpreting the chart of the data points at a specific hour, see [Data visualization](/docs/services/ai-openscale-icp?topic=ai-openscale-icp-itc-timechart#itc-data-visual).
+    - For information about interpreting the chart of the data points at a specific hour, see [Monitoring Fairness, Average Requests per Minute, and Accuracy](/docs/services/ai-openscale?topic=ai-openscale-it-ov#it-intp).

 ### View explainability